 - Cooked whole wheat pasta, zucchini, or other vegetable noodles

-Place a rack in the upper third of the oven and preheat the oven to 400 degrees F. Lightly coat a 9x13-inch baking dish or rimmed baking sheet with nonstick spray.
+- Place a rack in the upper third of the oven and preheat to 400 degrees F. Lightly coat a 9×13-inch baking dish or rimmed baking sheet with nonstick cooking spray.

-In a small bowl, whisk together the remaining 1 tablespoon olive oil and 1 tablespoon tomato paste.
+- Whisk together the remaining 1 tablespoon of olive oil and 1 tablespoon of tomato paste in a small bowl.
 It won’t be perfectly smooth but will bake up just fine.
 Brush over the top of the meatballs.